QUESTION:. I have been to culinary school and want to start my own business. I specialize in desserts. How do I start? – Shirley

 There is a wide range of businesses you can develop.
 Make a list of what you want, and put down your strengths and weaknesses.
 Be sure what kind of business would suit you most.
 If you have excellent people skills, you may choose to specialize in made-to-order wedding cakes.
 If you prefer to control the entire process of food creation, you may decide on a business with little or no direct interaction with customers.

-One of last year’s winners of the Small Business Person of the Year Award, Michael Reagan of Arizona and owner of a FastSigns franchise, took time to research the business most suited to his personal traits and goals.
+One of last year’s winners of the Small Business Person of the Year Award, Michael Reagan of Arizona and owner of a FastSigns franchise, took the time to research the business most suited to his personal traits and goals.
 As he told us, “Every time a thought came to me about the characteristics of a business I would like to have, I wrote it down in a piece of paper.”
-At the end of the day, he “had about 103 characteristics of business that I want.”
+At the end of the day, he “had about 103 characteristics of the business that I want.”
 He then matched these characteristics with existing business ideas and opportunities, until he identified that he is most suited to join a well-known signs and graphics network.
 You can adopt the same approach in your business identification process.

 Developing Your Product